-This policy will be reviewed bianually.
+This policy will be reviewed biannually.
 At every review, the policy will be shared with the governing board.

 All teaching staff are expected to read and follow this policy.
 The headteacher and subject leaders are responsible for ensuring that the policy is followed.
-They will monitor the effectiveness of assessment practices across the school, through moderation, lesson observations, book scrutinies and/or pupil progress meetings.
+They will monitor the effectiveness of assessment practices across the school, through moderation, lesson observations/dip ins/learning walks, book scrutinies and pupil progress meetings.